johnbillion/wp-crontrol/readme.txt

 = Usage =

-1. Go to the Settings -> Crontrol menu to add some new cron schedules.
+1. Go to the Tools -> Crontrol menu to see what cron entries are scheduled and to add some new ones.
-2. Go to the Tools -> Crontrol menu to see what cron entries are scheduled and to add some new ones.
+2. Go to the Settings -> Cron Schedules menu to add new cron schedules.

 == Frequently Asked Questions ==